What if I need someone else to collect my child?

 Is there a fundraising program?

 We offer parents the opportunity to help enhance our program (while keeping fees low) by participating in our fundraisers.
-We have 2 year-round fundraisers: Mabels Labels and COBS Bread Crowfoot; as well as several other fun fundraising events, including our Annual Christmas Bake Sale at the Dalhousie Community Centre Craft Fair and our Preschool Spring Fling.
+We have 3 year-round fundraisers: Mabels Labels, Skip the Depot and COBS Bread Crowfoot; as well as several other fun fundraising events, including our Annual Christmas Bake Sale at the Dalhousie Community Centre Craft Fair and our Preschool Spring Fling.